jasonbot/weblog/content/weblog/trying-out-paperwm.md

 I've been using it full time for a week and I'm pretty happy with it.
 Maybe this will stick for a while.

-**Update 2024-11-22:** PaperWS hard crashes when I launch games that try to switch to fullscreen from Steam.
+> **Update 2024-11-22:** PaperWM hard crashes when I launch games that try to switch to fullscreen from Steam.
 Back to the drawing board!